 I'm guessing that strategy isn't working too well, right?
 I can totally relate because I did the same thing when I started my first blog.
 It can be frustrating but if you follow these tips you'll start seeing those commissions!
-These are the exact things I did to begin generating substantial monthly income from affiliate marketing.
+These are the exact things I did to begin generating substantial monthly affiliate marketing income.

 Please note this post may contain affiliate links and ads, read my full disclosure HERE.

 Side note: If you happen to have landed on this post and haven't quite yet started your blog, you definitely want to read this post on How to Start a Blog which includes video tutorials and a comprehensive course to walk you thru the steps!

 There are several key factors that affect your success with affiliate marketing.
 You must come up with a solid affiliate marketing strategy that works for your products.
 Randomly dropping links in a blog post or adding random banners to a sidebar won't result in the affiliate income you are hoping for.
 The following affiliate marketing tips will help you formulate a plan so you can begin earning those affiliate commissions!